 Cuzco is without a doubt one of the culinary hot spots in all of Peru und I highly recommend indulging in a few tasty meals in one of Cuzco’s many outstanding restaurants.
-You can sample both local but also international cuisine here, and if you’ve been traveling around South America for a while, you will appreciate a Mexican breakfast, sushi or French bakery treats.
+You can sample both local but also international cuisine here, and if you’ve been traveling around South America for a while, you will want to visit Cuzco for the culinary variety: Mexican breakfast, sushi or French bakery treats.
 If you’re looking to try Peruvian food, don’t leave without eating cuy (guinea pig), an alpaca steak, lomo saltado (beef tips stir-fried with spices, tomatoes, onion and spices, served with french fries and rice), aji de gallina (chicken in a yellow pepper sauce with olives and hard-boiled eggs), or papa rellena (stuffed potato with vegetables or beef, olives, hard-boiled egg and spices).
 A personal favorite of mine were papas a la huancaina (Peruvian potatoes in a creamy cheese sauce), and I am still dreaming of the tasty Pisco Sours I had in Cuzco.

 Eateries I recommend are: Cicciolinia’s (amazing baked goods), Nuna Raymi (for traditional Peruvian food), Limo (fancy, but worth the splurge!
 Try the sushi and of course a Pisco Sour), Pachapapa (for cuy), Chicha (for some of the best food in all of Peru – make sure to book well in advance and don’t forget your credit card).
 Another great spot for a fancy occasion is the Map Café.
 For amazing organic food, head to Greens; for the best vegan food in town don’t miss Green Point.
 Incanto has the best Italian food (both pizza and pasta, with a Peruvian twist); Uchu Peruvian Steakhouse serves excellent steaks, and Le Soleil won the Traveler’s Choice Award for Cuzco’s best restaurant in 2014.